CrowdStrike/ember-toucan-core/docs/components/checkbox-field/index.md

 ## Value and onChange

-To tie into the input event, provide `@onChange`. `@onChange` will return three arguments:
+To tie into the input event, provide `@onChange`. `@onChange` will return two arguments:

 1. the checked attribute from the target
 2. the raw event object
-3. the indeterminate property from the target

 It's most common to use this in combination with `@value` which will set the `checked` attribute for the Checkbox.

+To access the indeterminate property of the checkbox, use `e.target.indeterminate`.

 ```hbs
 <Form::CheckboxField